sondreb/Basilar/README.md

 ## IMPORTANT

-You must modify the "gh-pages.yml" and change the "cname: basilar.sondreb.com" into your own domain.
-If you don't, the custom domain settings will be reset on each deployment.
+You must modify the "CNAME" file and change domain in the file to your own e.g. "www.mydomain.com".

 # Q&A